bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/system-setup.md

 In the world of Github (and services like it) if you want to make a personal copy of somebody else's project you **fork** it.
-This creates a copy of a project under your account which you can then mess with but the original isn't affected.
+This creates a copy of a project under your account which you can then mess to your hearts content but the original isn't affected.
 When you fork a project, Github also remembers the original repo so that you can "pull" down updates from it.

 After you fork the class repo, you'll need to get a copy of it on your local machine.
 This operation is called "cloning".